• 1.

 Period between the announcement of a legislation and its entering into force

-Overview: Vacatio legis (Latin: absence of law) is a technical term in both Catholic canon law and civil law which refers to the period between the promulgation of a law and the time the law takes legal effect.
+Overview: Vacatio legis (Latin for "absence of law") is a technical term in law which designates the period between the announcement of a legislation and its entering into force.

 0 0